ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

       </p><p>
         For IBM i operating system licensing information, see
         <a href="/docs/power-iaas?topic=power-iaas-ibmi-lpps">IBM i License Program Products (LPP) and Operating System (OS) feature bundles</a>.
+        </p><p>
+        You must deploy a maximum of 10 Power Systems Virtual Server VM instances from a single boot image.
+If you are planning to deploy more than 10 VM instances from the same boot image, you must make multiple copies of a boot image and deploy the VM instances in batches of 10.
       </p>
     </td>
   </tr>